Coefficients of the Inflated Eulerian Polynomial: A characterization of contractible sequences

-Therefore, any $\mathbf{s}$ such that $(s_{1},s_{2},s_{3})=(1,7,2)$ is not contractible.\end{example*}
+Therefore, any $\mathbf{s}$ such that $(s_{1},s_{2},s_{3})=(1,7,2)$ is not contractible.\end{example}

-By Proposition \ref{prop:1}, we know that all nondecreasing sequences are contractible.
-Furthermore, this proposition implies that if $\mathbf{s}$ is a sequence of positive integers such that $(s_{n})_{n=3}^{\infty}$ is nondecreasing, then $\mathbf{s}$ is contractible.
+By Proposition~\ref{prop:1}, we know that if $\mathbf{s}$ is a sequence of positive integers such that $(s_{i})_{i=3}^{\infty}$ is nondecreasing, then $\mathbf{s}$ is contractible.
 The next example shows that this sufficient criterion is not necessary.

-\begin{example*}Let $\mathbf{s}$ be the sequence defined by
+\begin{example}Let $\mathbf{s}$ be the sequence defined by

-Using Corollary \ref{cor:PensylSavage}, we find that
+Using Corollary~\ref{cor:PensylSavage}, we find that

-On the other hand, Theorem \ref{ThmSavage} implies that
+On the other hand, Theorem~\ref{ThmSavage} implies that

-Suppose that $n>4$, then $s_{n}\geq s_{n-1}$ and it follows from Proposition \ref{prop:1} that $\mathbf{s}$ is $n$-contractible.
-We see that although $s_{4}<s_{3}$, the sequence $\mathbf{s}$ is contractible. \end{example*}
+Suppose that $n>4$, then $s_{n}\geq s_{n-1}$ and it follows from Proposition~\ref{prop:1} that $\mathbf{s}$ is $n$-contractible.
+We see that although $s_{3}>s_{4}$, the sequence $\mathbf{s}$ is contractible. \end{example}